 Glass food and beverage bottles and jars of any color.
 Paper labels are acceptable as are rings and lids on glass containers.

 - Tin/steel cans, tin-plated, food and beverage containers, all sizes; paper labels are acceptable.

 - All plastics (codes 1 – 7 and plastic grocery bags).
 Examples are listed below:

 - Shampoo bottles

-- Caps and labels are acceptable.
-Motor oil and antifreeze containers are NOT acceptable.
+- Motor oil and antifreeze containers are NOT acceptable.
 Tubs, pots, and trays are NOT acceptable.